kazwd2008/REGRM/README.md

 | Huber AAD     | 1.15        | 1.72 | 2.30        | 2.30    |
 | Huber MAD(SD) | 1.44        | 2.16 | 2.88        | 2.88    |

-Please note Smaller figure provides more robust estimation.
-As for the function REGRM, tuning parameter c2 accepts only 4, 6 and 8.
-It will be converted appropriately when REGRAM internally calls an appropriate functions.

 Installation
 ------------